Rahn80643/Federated-Learning-PyTorch-HE-Smap/README.md

 ## Citation

-If you find FedPHE useful or relevant to your research, please kindly cite our paper using the following BibTeX:
+If you find [Paper name] useful or relevant to your research, please kindly cite our paper using the following BibTeX:

 ```bibtex
 @inproceedings{[citation_key],